This is the place where the product description will appear if a product has one.

 Because suprême segments are pure pulp, they don't overpower a dish.
 Their acidity is clean and balanced.

-Let’s face it — a perfectly cut segment is gorgeous.
+A perfectly cut segment is gorgeous.
 It elevates a plate immediately and shows attention to detail.

 Let's break it down step by step.
 Grab a sharp paring knife, a cutting board, and a bowl for the segments.